Ajayvardhanreddy/Ajayvardhanreddy.-github.-io/README.md

 # First website by me.
-This is a task by coding studio, coding club of VBIT
+# Task by @codingstudio, an official coding club of VBIT.